About My Project

 Welcome to Recovering from COVID through rebuilding more equitable public transit service.

-This project will assist advocates and government change-makers to create a more equitable recovery from COVID through rebuilding public transit networks to better serve the needs of the communities most dependent on transit.
+This project will assist advocates and government change-makers to create a more equitable recovery from COVID through rebuilding public transit networks to better serve the needs of the communities who depend on transit and have been historically under-served.

-Change is hard.
-Hard to agree on, for the public to trust, and for agencies to implement.
+Change is hard, especially if it challenges existing power structures.
 I am focused on how to make the needed equity changes happen, especially in the relationship between transit agencies and communities.

 Some of the things I am currently thinking about: